NHS Activities Monthly Round-up: May 2026

 - CESA #12 Report

-- Reports for Iron River Elementary/Northwestern Elementary, Northwestern Middle School, Northwestern High School, Athletic Director/Activities Director, Director of Special Education, and Student Representatives
+- Reports from Northwestern Elementary and Iron River Elementary Schools, Northwestern Middle School, Northwestern High School, Athletic Director/Activities Coordinator, Director of Special Education and student representatives.

 - Adjournment